ixudra/curl/README.md

 ### Debugging requests

 In case a request fails, it might be useful to get debug the request.
-In this case, you can use the `debug()` method.
+In this case, you can use the `enableDebug()` method.
 This method uses one parameter, which is the name of the file in which the debug information is to be stored:

 ```php